 Fresno Truck Accident Lawyer

 The deadly collision described above is not some anomaly.
 Fatal collisions between commercial trucks and other vehicles are quite common.
 A truck accident occurs about eleven times a day in the United States, and close to four thousand drivers and passengers are killed each year in these collisions, according to CNBC.
-To make matters worse, an additional one hundred thousand individuals suffer serious injuries in truck wrecks each and every year in the U.S. Furthermore, deadly truck wrecks have increased since 2009.What To Do After a Truck Accident
+To make matters worse, an additional one hundred thousand individuals suffer serious injuries in truck wrecks each and every year in the U.S. Furthermore, deadly truck wrecks have increased since 2009.Steps You Should Take After a Big Rig Crash

 If you or a loved one was seriously injured in a wreck caused by a large tractor-trailer, you probably have grounds to pursue a personal injury claim against the truck driver and their employer.
 The truck companies know this, which is why they act swiftly after being alerted to an accident involving one of their vehicles.
 In a matter of hours, the scene of a serious truck wreck can be inundated with claims adjusters, investigators, and attorneys for the truck company.
 This is why you need to take some important steps after the collision to protect your claim.